Constraint Guided Model Quantization of Neural Networks: Experimental setup and results

 \subsection{Configuration of learning methods}

 The weights and quantization ranges are learned using Adam \citep{Kingma2015}.
+For CGMQ, both individual gate variables as a single gate variable for each layer is used.
+The latter is for a fair comparison with prior work.
 The gate variables are learned with a standard gradient descent optimization without momentum.
-The learning rate for the weights and the quantization ranges is set to $0.001$, while the learning rate for the gate variables is set to $0.01$ for $dir_1$, $dir_2$ and to $0.001$ for $dir_3$.
-The reason for a smaller learning rate for $dir_4$ is that by taking into account the magnitude of the weights as well the resulting gradient is significantly larger compared to the other methods.
+The learning rate for the weights and the quantization ranges is set to $0.001$.
+On MNIST, the learning rate for the gate variables is set to $0.01$ for $dir_1$, $dir_2$, and to $0.001$ for $dir_3$.
+These choices for the learning rates of the gate variables yielded the best results.
+A smaller learning rate for $dir_3$ is most likely a consequence of the fact that by taking into account the magnitude of the weights as well as the magnitude of the gradient of the weights, the resulting gradient is significantly larger compared to the other methods.
+On CIFAR10, the learning rate for the gate variables are set to $0.001$ for $dir_2$ and $dir_3$, and set to $10^{-8}$ for $dir_1$.
+Here, a very small learning rate for $dir_1$ is used as the network has been pretrained and, thus, the gradients of the weights are expected to be small.
+Since $dir_1$ inverts the gradients of the weights in case the cost constraint is not satisfied, then the resulting direction will be large.
+Hence, a small learning rate is required to adjust the gate variables with reasonable steps.
+Similarly, the learning rate for $dir_2$ with layer gate variables, which is a single gate variable for the weights tensor of a layer, is set to $0.01$ as this yielded better results.
+Note that taking a very large learning rate for the gate variables results in a very fast reduction of the bit-widths, while a very small learning rate for the gate variables requires a very large number of epochs to obtain a sufficiently compressed model.

-Prior to CGMQ the following procedure, based on the pipeline described by \cite{Nagel2021}, is applied.
-The most important aspects of this pipeline are summarized here.
-Each network is first trained in floating point until a good performance is obtained.
-Afterwards, the quantization ranges are calibrated for a 32-bit fake quantization model using a running mean of the minimum and maximum where batch normalization layers are performed as provided by \cite{Krishnamoorthi2018}, followed by learning the quantization ranges to improve the performance further.
-The result is used as a starting point for each variant of CGMQ.
-All different choices of CGMQ start with the same pre-trained model and the same learned quantization ranges.
-The float model is trained for 250 epochs, the quantization ranges are calibrated for 1 epoch, the quantization ranges are learned for 20 epochs, and the learning procedure of CGMQ is ran for 250 epochs.
-The cross-entropy loss function is used for training.